-SCHOOL SONG Hail to maroon Hail to the white Hail to the alma mater Ever all right We love no other So let our motto be Victorious Seymour SHS SCHOOL COLORS Maroon and White
+Hail to the white Hail to the alma mater

+Ever all right

+We love no other

+So let our motto be

+Victorious Seymour

+SHS

 SCHOOL MASCOT Tiger

 SCHOOL PRIDE AND SPIRIT

 Students should remember that school life is comparable to life in the community.
 You should practice here the qualities of good citizenship, which are also necessary in a good community.
 Remember that teachers are employed to aid and help students.
 Please feel free to contact them in the settlement of your problems.
 The courteous student will always remember to address or refer to his or her teacher as "Mr.", "Mrs." or "Miss".
 Disrespect toward teachers, or school employees, will not be tolerated.
 This will result in disciplinary action against the student involved.